varma1221/varma1221/README.md

 ---

 <p align="center">
-  💡 <i>“The best way to predict the future is to create it.”</i> – Alan Kay
+  💡 <i>“Programming is the art of telling another human being what one wants the computer to do.”</i> – Donald Knuth
 </p>

 <!-- End of README -->